When to Replace Running Shoes

 Elite runners share a deep connection with their shoes.
 With so many miles traveled and so much time and effort invested in them leading up to a race, they know that any signs of significant wear and tear on their favorite footwear can mean the difference between clocking a personal best and dealing with disappointment.

-Regardless of whether you’re an experienced marathoner or a novice just running around the block, being aware of the condition of your shoes — and knowing when to replace them — is important to reaching your goals while also preventing possible injury.
+Regardless of whether you’re an experienced marathoner or a novice just running around the block, being aware of the condition of your running shoes — and knowing when to replace them — is important to reaching your goals while also preventing possible injury.

 For DICK’S Sporting Goods Associate Cathy Connor, a seven-time Boston Marathon competitor with 25 completed marathons to her credit since 2004, changing out her old shoes for new ones is crucial … no matter how hard it may be to say goodbye.